VoLKyyyOG/COMP30024/Chexers/Part A/Report.md

 The data suggests that our trimming optimisations only marginally decrease the branching factor.
 This is expected; our algorithms evaluates children post-creation.

-What does the problem contribute to this issue?
 Does the input or its features impact this?
 What features of the problem allowed us to reduce branching?
 - **Measure branching factor with a tree sweep post-generation TICK - average b is about 9-10 (10 for harder problems), average depth varies b/t 3 for easy, and 7-8 for difficult.
 Given difficult problems actually have depth 20-30, this is a a strong reduction in net generation - reduced from O(b^{d_optimal}) to O(b^{d_optimal/3})**